 There is discussion about how many lives are saved and how much disability is reduced by the NHS Health Check.

-We don't yet know whether NHS Health Checks save lives, but the latest research suggests that:
+We do not yet know whether NHS Health Checks save lives, but the latest research suggests:

-- for every 27 people having an NHS Health Check, one person is diagnosed with high blood pressure
+- for every 30 to 40 people having an NHS Health Check, 1 person is diagnosed with high blood pressure

-- for every 110 people having a Health Check, one person is diagnosed with type 2 diabetes
+- for every 80 to 200 people having a Health Check, 1 person is diagnosed with type 2 diabetes

-- for every 265 people having a Health Check, one person is diagnosed with kidney disease
+- for every 6 to 10 people having a Health Check, 1 person is identified as being at high risk of cardiovascular disease

-Furthermore, these problems were successfully picked up almost three times as often in people who had an NHS Health Check than in those who did not.
+Furthermore, these problems were successfully found almost 3 times as often in people who had an NHS Health Check than in those who did not.